creative-security/user-research/INTERActor/README.md

 We have Actors, Relationships and Groups.
 Actors can be related to other actors, groups can be related to other groups.
 Actors can be related to groups, and vice versa.

+## Data entry process
+INTERActor can prompt the user on the data contrustucion and exploration.